janiluuk/L4D2_DLR/README.md

 Changes:
 - Sourcemod 11 compatible
 - Rewrite for internal variable structure, variable naming and functionality.
-- Plugin support, adding new features should be a matter of including the plugin and adding hook to it
+- Plugin support, adding new features should be a matter of including the plugin and adding hook to it.
 - Soldier has faster moving speed and takes less damage.
-Also by default melee penalty is off.
+Default melee penalty is disabled by default config.
 Configurable.
 - Soldier can order airstrikes.
 (Requires included example plugin)
 - Athlete has faster moving speed and a parachute. configurable.
-- Commando reload rate actually works now
+- Commando reload rate actually works now.
 - Commando damage modifiers are configurable per weapon, default one is used for rest.
 - Commando is immune to knockdowns
 - Commando can stomp downed infected